Protect and Control frequently asked questions (FAQs)

 Small actions may complete in seconds.
 Large bulk actions can take 30 minutes or longer, depending on how many items are affected.

-What are inherited permissions and why can’t I modify them?
+What are inherited access levels and why can’t I modify them?

-Inherited permissions are access settings that come from a parent folder, shared drive, site, or library in a connected app.
-When permissions are applied at a higher level, they automatically apply to all nested files and subfolders.
+Access levels are settings that come from a top-level folder, shared drive, site, or library in a connected app.
+When access levels are applied at a higher level, they automatically apply to all nested files and subfolders.

-Protect and Control follows the permission model of each connected app, such as Google Drive, Dropbox, and Microsoft 365.
-Because inherited permissions are controlled by the source app, they can’t be changed on individual files or subfolders.
-If you try, you’ll see an error indicating that the permission is inherited and can’t be modified at that level.
+Protect and Control follows the access level model of each connected app, such as Google Drive, Dropbox, and Microsoft 365.
+Because the access levels are controlled by the source app, they can’t be changed on individual files or subfolders.
+If you try, you’ll see an error indicating that the access level is managed at the top-level and can’t be modified at that level.

-Learn how to manage and fix errors with inherited permissions in Protect and Control.
+Learn how to manage and fix errors with top-level access in Protect and Control.

 When do changes appear on the Protect and Control dashboard?

-After an action runs, it can take up to about one hour for updates to appear while connected services confirm permission changes.
+After an action runs, it can take up to about one hour for updates to appear while connected services confirm access level changes.

 How can I confirm that an action succeeded?